dperique/termi-chat/README.md

 * Colored text for easy reading.
 * No streaming -- just give me the answers!
 * Save and load your conversation so you can have a longer term conversation
-  * Conversations are simple json so you can add to or remove from more easily
+  * Conversations are simple json so you can add/remove to/from more easily
-  * Conversations are text which means you can archive and search them as easily as you can with your notes.
+  * Conversations are plain text which means you can archive and search them as easily as you can with your notes.
 ChatGPT conversations become a part of your notes vs. asking over and over for the same thing.
   * Gives a good way to organize and manage your conversations.